 Every student will get to manage their own virtual checking & savings accounts, CD's & stocks.

-In a world of mobile, Economis gives students the power to manage their own virtual checking & savings accounts, CD's & stocks from their mobile device.
+In a world of mobile, Economis gives students the power to manage their own virtual checking & savings accounts, & CD's from their mobile device.

 Lessons on financial literacy follow an important timeline throughout a student's educational career.